-Many Doctors do not realize that it is legal to discuss cannabis with their patients and to sign the recommendation forms that allow them protection in approved states.
-Healthcare professionals lack a clear understanding of the laws and legislation that govern cannabis for medical purposes leaving their patients in a difficult, stressful position.
-Most patients want to be open with their Doctors about their use of cannabis without the fear of rejection or being removed all together from other prescriptions they might need.
+Many doctors do not realize it’s legal to discuss cannabis with patients and to sign recommendation forms in approved states.
+Healthcare professionals lack a clear understanding of the laws and legislation that govern cannabis for medical purposes.
+As a result, patients are left in a difficult, stressful position.
+Most patients want to be open with their doctors about their cannabis use but fear rejection or being removed from other needed prescriptions.

-Whether you are in agreement or not with the emerging use of cannabinoid therapies, the fact is over 30 states allow cannabis for medical or personal use, patients are showing positive results from both CBD and THC, the DEA has expanded research and cannabis is showing great potential in reducing opioid use.
-Physicians who stay abreast on the new and growing technologies of cannabis will be doing their patients a great service by taking a proactive approach on these new advancements in medicine.
+Over 30 states allow cannabis for medical or personal use and patients show positive results from both CBD and THC.
+The DEA has expanded research and cannabis shows great potential in reducing opioid use.
+Physicians who stay open to the new and growing cannabis technologies will be doing their patients a great service by taking a proactive approach to these new advancements in medicine.